MaxxRK/chaseinvest-api/README.md

  This is not an official api!
 This api's functionality may change at any time.

- This api provides a means of buying and selling stocks through Firstrade.
-It uses the Session class from requests to get authorization cookies.
-The rest is done with reverse engineered requests to Firstrade's API.
+ This api provides a means of buying and selling stocks through Chase.
+It uses selenium-wire to scrape response data and selenium to interact with the website.

  ---